bryanashley/texthelper.js/README.md

 * wordWrap: Takes a string and a line width, this method then breaks the line at the first white space that does not exceed line width.
 * htmlEscape: This method takes a provided string and breaks any html into html_escape characters
 * htmlGenerate: This methods use allows for the creation of html tags and allows for applying attributes and contents to the generated tag
+* blacklist: This object is used by wordFilter.
+It contains any words to blacklist and there replacement words. blacklist has two methods; add and delete.
+Add allows you to pass through a JSON object of words to blacklist and their corresponding replacement words.
+Remove simply takes the word you would like to remove off the blacklist and removes it from the object.
+* wordFilter: This method will take a string, and filter out any word that exists in the blacklist object and replace them with their corresponding replacement words.

 # Using Texthelper.js - A code sample#
 # Truncate: #